briendeau/Artificial-Intelligence-Projects/README.md

 » Decision trees
 » Evolutionary algorithms

-## TensorFlow is an open-source, multi-machine set of APIs (application programming interfaces) used for building, learning, and doing research on deep learning.
+## TensorFlow is an open-source, multi-machine set of APIs (application programming interfaces) used for building, learning, and doing research on deep learning.
 It hides a lot of the complexity of deep learning, which makes the technology more accessible